-Excited to start using your micro loop hair extensions from AiryHair for the first time, but not quite sure how to best attach them?
-Fear not, we’ll make you an extensions expert in no time.
-To master attaching, adjusting, maintaining your micro loop extensions without glue and heat, review the basic guidelines below.
+Are you excited to start using your micro loop hair extensions from AiryHair for the first time but not quite sure how to best attach them?
+Fear not; we’ll make you an extensions expert in no time.
+To master attaching, adjusting, and maintaining your micro loop extensions without glue and heat, review the basic guidelines below.

 First, shampoo, condition, dry, untangle, and straighten your rooted hair.
 Once done, pin in the section covering your crown on top.
 You will need to divide your natural locks vertically.
 Clip those two side portions over your head.
 Using a comb, part your back tresses horizontally a few inches above your neckline, and then fasten the remaining hair on top.

-Use the section hanging down in back as your first extension row’s base.
+Use the section hanging down in the back as your first extension row’s base.
 Feed 15 natural strands through a loop.
-Pull on it, drawing your hair through the loop and gripping bead.
-Move its attached segment upward until it’s one-half inch below your scalp line so bonded tresses flow easily.
+Pull on it, drawing your hair through the loop and gripping the bead.
+Move its attached segment upward until it’s a one-half inch below your scalp line so bonded tresses flow easily.
 Clamp the ring’s middle firmly with pliers.
 Then crimp both ends, securing the supplement to your original locks.
 To fill that level, space bundles one-half inch apart with rooted pieces in between.
-Leave a half inch of your own hair next to your face, or your additions will be obvious.
+Leave a half-inch of your hair next to your face, or your additions will be obvious.